talmeym/regurgitator-all/README.md

 }
 ```

-the response - output to the console - would for the noddy example above be "it is after lunch"
+the response, for the noddy example, would  above be "it is after lunch", output to the console.

 ## reference project